Dog care when on vacation is something I think about every time I head outdoors with George.

 • Towel in the car if going to the beach or muddy areas

 This takes less than five minutes when you are used to it.
+It is one of the simplest but most effective dog travel tips I share with owners.

-When Something Actually Goes Wrong
+When Something Actually goes Wrong?

 Let us say you are out exploring and your dog suddenly yelps, limps, or comes back to you licking at a paw.